 All organized activities occurring in natural areas require special permission, regardless of group size.
 Additionally, groups of 25 persons or more on trails require special permission.

-Activities requiring special permission in natural areas include but are not limited to:
+Activities include, but are not limited to:

 Activities prohibited on park land

 It should be noted that there are activities that are prohibited on park land and will not be approved under the special permit process.
 Most prohibited activities are legal violations that could result in fines and other penalties.
 Such activities include but are not limited to:

 - hunting or trapping

 - paint ball (note that paint ball guns, pellet and BB guns are prohibited on park land by county ordinance)